 Then open the settings menu for the protocol search panel and select Search Between Timing Markers.

 Then, from the "Choose timing markers" dialog, select the pair that you have just placed around the activity and click Search.

 The results are now filtered to all enabled analyzers within that time range.

 Exporting Analyzer Results

-To export more than one protocol analyzer, or a only results that match your search, click the Gear button on the Decoded Protocols panel and select Export search results.
+To export more than one protocol analyzer or only results that match your search, click the gear button on the Decoded Protocols panel and select Export search results.

 trello ID: 57215c96cb44251902be82bf